 We took a day trip to the island Noirmoutier-en-l’Île which can be reached by a bridge crossing over the sea.
 All along the island was miles of salt marshes most of them with little shacks next to them where they sold the fresh salt.

-We stopped in the town and went for a walk around admiring the beautiful architecture, all the buildings were freshly painted with colourful shutters and all looked very leek and elegant.
+We stopped in the town and went for a walk around admiring the beautiful architecture, all the buildings were freshly painted with colourful shutters and all looked very sleek and elegant.

 We visited the chateau this time we felt safe making our way to the top of the tower and spend a little longer admiring the view.
 The chateau was interesting and had some interesting pieces to look at but for what was there and the price compared to the other chateau’s we visited it wasn’t great value for money.

-We also stopped off at the miniature village on the island and let the kids out for a run around.
+We also stopped off at the miniature village on the island and let the kids out for a runaround.
 This place was very interesting it had small scale models of the typical house styles you find in the different regions of France and also what each region is famous for.
-The kids enjoyed running round the place and spent ages in the play area and sticking their heads through the cardboard cutouts dotted everywhere.
+The kids enjoyed running around the place and spent ages in the play area and sticking their heads through the cardboard cutouts dotted everywhere.